Our Scripts

 • 50 minutes

-• Contains some special effects, spanish phrases and archetypes, dancing (flamenco)
+• Contains some special effects, Spanish phrases and archetypes, dancing (flamenco)

 • Some comical fight choreography, bull-whip and quick-changes.